 Boxers Are Family

-As a foster home & volunteers for the Boxer Rescue as well as owners of a professional pet sitting company by trade, we often have many visitors.
+As a foster home & volunteers for the Boxer Rescue as well as owners of a professional dog training, dog walking and pet sitting company by trade, we often have many visitors.
 Our Boxers enjoy the company of others, each other and of course our couch.
 We appreciate and respect any rules that a household may establish and while we certainly have many, you will find our Boxers curled up on the couch watching a movie with us and of course, enjoying a warm down comforter in our bed on a chilly winter morning.
 Boxers are our family and even though some Sinnott Boxers will leave the nest to warm up another family's home, we will always consider them part of ours.
 We enjoy building relationships with dogs and their people and of course, family reunions!

 Our Boxers are raised on a species appropriate diet and are given a superior advantage using early neurological stimulation and the rules of 7's.
 We raise each puppy to be as comfortable around a home as they are on agility equipment and the outside.
 Boxers are a working breed first and while they love to keep the couch warm, they also desire to perform.
 Our Boxers are family members, best friends, and hard workers.
 Homes are selected based on matching the right temperament and lifestyle to be provided by the family who wishes to welcome them into their life.